Jungle Island

 Originally named Parrot Jungle, it was moved from its original suburban location in Pinecrest, Florida to its present location just east of downtown Miami after the previous site was purchased for Pinecrest Gardens in 2002.
 It was renamed as Parrot Jungle Island.
 In 2007, the park was again renamed, to Jungle Island.

 History

-The entrance from the original location, where Pinecrest Gardens is now located.

 Parrot Jungle was a zoological park south of Miami on 20 acre of property at Killian Drive and South Red Road.

-The ticket entrance in the jungle island.